dpawatts/ormongo-ancestry/README.markdown

 ## Selecting nodes by depth

-When depth caching is enabled (see "Options for Ancestry"), five more named finders can be used to select nodes on their depth:
+When depth caching is enabled (see "Options for Ancestry"), five more `IQueryable` extension methods can be used to select nodes on their depth:

     BeforeDepth(depth)     Return nodes that are less deep than depth (node.depth < depth) ToDepth(depth)         Return nodes up to a certain depth (node.depth <= depth)